sidoneill/pinewood-derby-manager/README.md

 - Results of the last completed race

 The display view automatically refreshes to show the latest data.

+### Results Summary

+After completing races, a "View Complete Results Summary" button appears.
+Clicking this opens a comprehensive summary that includes:

+- Final standings of all racers
+- Championship finals results (if any)
+- Detailed results from all races
+- A print button to create a hard copy or PDF

+This summary is perfect for archiving race results and distributing them to participants.

 ### Data Persistence